Sacha Guimond: Playing career

 On July 12, 2013, Guimond signed a one-year contract with the Utica Comets of the American Hockey League, an affiliate of the Vancouver Canucks.

 After a second stint with the Kalamazoo Wings, Guimond left to resume his European career, agreeing to a one-year deal with Slovenian club, HDD Olimpija Ljubljana, competing in the Austrian EBEL, on July 6, 2016.

 Following further stints in Austria and Slovakia, he left the Slovak Bratislava Capitals to join Rouen in France.

+In August 2024, Sacha Guimond would move to the Sheffield Steelers.

+In June 2025, Guimond would sign for Italian side HC Gherdëina for the 2025–26 season.